Writing-Intensive Course Criteria

 - They will provide opportunities for response to work and support the development of writing abilities through peer review, conferences with instructors, and/or tutorial assistance.

-- They will stress elements of effectively written English (purpose, organization, development, grammar, sentence sense, style) and emphasize clear, cogent communication which is directed to an appropriate audience.
+- They will stress elements of effectively written English and other languages (purpose, organization, development, grammar, sentence sense, style) and emphasize clear, cogent communication which is directed to an appropriate audience.

 - They will be regularly scheduled courses.
 Special topics; independent or honors studies; senior projects or theses are not eligible for writing intensive credit.